Living in Italy: Best Places to Live in Lombardy

 Mantua / Photo Cristiana Franzini

-Mantova or Mantua, given its importance should not be overlooked.
+Mantova or Mantua, given its importance, should not be overlooked.
 Mantua’s uniqueness lies in its art and architecture, the beauty of the territory, and the variety of its cuisine.
 Mantua was the Italian Capital of Culture in 2016, which highlighted its vast historical heritage of museums, churches, and buildings.
 UNESCO declared its city center and the nearby town of Sabbioneta to be World Heritage Sites.
 Mantua is surrounded by artificial lakes and parks, perfect for nature lovers.
 Compared to Milan, the cost of living in Mantua is very affordable.

 These are just a few ideas of where to live in Lombardy.
 Lombardy is filled with many small and unique towns.
 The choices are truly infinite, but you will never regret choosing Lombardy as your home, no matter the city you might pick.